kozurasergj/kozurasergj/README.md

 Hello everyone! 👋

-👋 I am a dedicated front-end developer with a strong foundation in JavaScript, React, and Next.
-My expertise lies in creating intuitive and visually appealing user interfaces that enhance the overall user experience 🚀🚀🚀
+👋  I am a dedicated front-end developer with strong expertise in JavaScript, React, and Next.js.
+I specialize in creating intuitive and visually appealing user interfaces.
+Additionally, I have experience developing full-stack applications 🚀🚀🚀

 * ✉️  You can contact me at [kozura.sergj33@gmail.com](mailto:kozura.sergj33@gmail.com)